bianpiovano/RhodeAutomation/README.md

 📜 **Notes**📜

-I used Visual Studio Code to write this testcases👌🏼 Executed it multiple time in my personal computer‼️ :
+I used Visual Studio Code to write this testcases 👌🏼 Executed it multiple time on my personal computer 💻:

 - OS: Windows 11
 - Processor: AMD Ryzen 5 3400G with Radeon Vega Graphics 3.70 GHz